ontolex/morph/index.md

 For an inflection rule with [=base type=] defined: If the lexical entry to which it is applied features a [=base form=] or (if these are not defined) a <a data-cite="ontolex">canonical form</a> with identical [=base type=], apply the rule to this form, only.
 For a (generated) form, [=base type=] can be used to indicate from which form or with which rule it was generated. [=base type=] can also be used to mark stem classes in resources for which no explicit inflection rules are given.

 This was introduced for modelling stem alternations.
-In this definition, we assume that we have one lexical entry for each stem variant so that an inflection rule whose [=base type=] doesn't match if its lexical entry doesn't fire.
+In this definition, we assume that we have one lexical entry for each stem variant so that an inflection rule whose [=base type=] doesn't match will not fire if its lexical entry doesn't fire.

 </section>
 </section>